noftaly/nipinit/README.md

 - Install & configure Babel
 - Install & configure ESLint (choose between my configuration (noftalint), airbnb, and standard)
-- Install & configure nodemon
+- Install & configure nodemon, cross-env and concurrently
 - Create a README and a .editorconfig
 - Save & use presets